pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 🛠️3 Create dedicated DCR per data source and Event Hub

-To ensure we have a dedicated `Data Collection Rule` (DCR) for each data source and Event Hub, we will iterate through the data map again and create a DCR for each data source.
+To ensure we have a dedicated `Data Collection Rule` (DCR) for each data source and Event Hub, we will again iterate through the data map and create a DCR for each data source.
 Each DCR will be linked to the `Data Collection Endpoint` (DCE) and the custom table created in the previous step.

-> Be aware of the DCR limits for the Logs Ingestion API, which include a maximum of 2GB per minute per DCR (indicated by the Retry-After header in the response).
-This limit is generally manageable when working with multiple data sources, as using multiple DCRs and Event Hubs is often beneficial.
-This strategy allows for at least one dedicated DCR per hub, thereby enabling horizontal scaling.
-Additionally, this configuration enhances monitoring by simplifying the differentiation between various data sources from a metrics perspective (bytes sent/received). <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
+> Keep the Logs Ingestion API limits in mind when using Data Collection Rules as each DCR comes with a throughput limit of 2 GB per minute, which is indicated by the `Retry-After` header in the response.
+While this limit cannot be exceeded at the DCR level, the Event Hub-based ingestion service includes built-in retry logic.
+As a result, if the limit is temporarily hit, the service will automatically attempt to resend the data to the workspace, enhancing overall reliability. <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
 {: .prompt-warning}

-Of course, you could also combine multiple data sources into a single DCR, but for clarity and separation we will create dedicated DCRs per data source.
-This also makes it easier to monitor (bytes sent/recv) and manage the data ingestion process - that said, the template also comes with having the diagnostic settings enabled for the DCR 😊.
+While it is technically possible to consolidate multiple data sources into a single Event Hub and DCR, we choose to assign a dedicated DCR to each data source.
+This approach enhances clarity and separation, simplifies monitoring through metrics like bytes sent and received, streamlines data ingestion management while also scaling horizontally.
+Additionally, the template comes with diagnostic settings preconfigured for the DCR. 😊

 ![img-description](/assets/img/posts/ingestion-into-sentinel-via-event-hub-made-simple/data-collection-rules-metrics.png)

-You can also check on Event Hub side as soon as you streaming data.
+You can also check for metrics on Event Hub side as soon as you streaming data.

 ![img-description](/assets/img/posts/ingestion-into-sentinel-via-event-hub-made-simple/event-hub-metrics.png)

 > The DCE needs to be created before going with the below script to create the DCR.
 If you going for AMPLS, then create the DCE in desired region and associate it with the proper AMPLS scope.
 {: .prompt-warning}

 Now lets have a look to the code snippet to get this deployed.
 For this we again using the ARM template from <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#create-a-data-collection-rule> and replacing the pre-defined variables inline with the actual values from our data map.
-The DCR will comes with `EVH` as prefix to the name, so you can easily identify it as Event Hub DCR.
+The DCR will come with `EVH` as name prefix, so you can easily identify it as Event Hub DCR.

 ```shell
 foreach ($item in $dataMap) {